 Eco-homes with eco-designs and eco-furniture started to creep into fashion, with upcycling, vintage, craft, and shabby chic firmly ‘in’.
 MDF kept furniture affordable, and Ikea trips became a fun outing for simple or funky designs that you could (try to) assemble yourself.
 Outdoor areas became outdoor living areas, with furniture and décor that would look equally at home indoors.

-The journey through the past seventy-odd years in furniture trends is an interesting look back.
-While some things are missed and some things should never be revived, there are certain furniture trends from the past that we’d love to see revisited.
+The journey through the past seventy-odd years in furniture design is an interesting look back.
+While some things are missed and some things should never be revived, there are certain furniture designs from the past that we’d love to see revisited.
 Shag-pile carpet, anyone?!